Installation and Setup

 The 8-Step Problem Solving Method is flexible enough to start Step 4 while completing Step 2.

-of your (ever-changing) A3 Report on a clipboard
+Always bring a printed copy of your (ever-changing) A3 Report on a clipboard

 Hand write what you observe and discuss at the gemba.